 You will work in teams to execute the class menu.
 At the end of class, participants gather to enjoy the food they have prepared.
 Wine is served with meals in most classes.
 All class menus are subject to change.
 While a snack platter is offered in both morning and evening classes, you may want to consider a light snack before joining us for class.
 Students are encouraged to bring a light lunch or dinner to all pastry classes.

-New York City has some of the most famous steakhouses in the country.
-These classic establishments are known for a distinctive homey atmosphere and a trademark cuisine that has been pleasing diners for decades.
-Spend an evening learning the techniques and recipes you need to replicate your favorite steakhouse experience at home.
-You'll make and enjoy classic shrimp cocktail; Caesar salad; grilled New York strip with beurre Maître d'Hôtel; creamed spinach and truffled mashed potatoes.
+Spend this Valentine’s Day in the ICE version of a classic New York City steakhouse.
+You and your loved one will learn all the techniques and recipes you need to replicate your favorite steakhouse experience at home.
+You'll make and enjoy: classic shrimp cocktail; Caesar salad; grilled New York strip with beurre maitre d'hotel; creamed spinach; truffled mashed potatoes, and Champagne.

 Ranked as America’s Best Culinary School (USAToday 2019), our roster of Chef-Instructors have run top kitchens around the globe.

-(Separate multiple addresses with commas like: john@aol.com, jane@aol.com) | |
+| (Separate multiple addresses with commas like: john@aol.com, jane@aol.com) | |